-The race takes place annually toward the end of July, beginning on Thursday afternoon off Rockaway Point.
-The ocean leg runs along Long Island's south shore from the Rockaways, Long Beach, Jones Beach, Fire Island, the Hamptons and on out to Montauk Point.
-Some boats choose the shortest distance, due east, hugging the shore, while others opt for deeper water in search of better wind.
-After rounding the point, boaters must judge wind, tide, and current as they head northwest to Plum Gut where they enter Long Island Sound for the final leg of the race, reading the shifting winds and tides along the north shore of Long Island or the southern shore of Connecticut.
-The race ends here in Hempstead Harbor at the Glen Cove breakwater.
-The weekend concludes with the ALIR Awards Banquet and Beach Party, hosted by the Sea Cliff Yacht Club on Sunday afternoon.
-Trophies are awarded for the first three finishers in each division, with many additional trophies for various categories.
-There will also be music, good food and drink, and great racing tales, some of which might even be true.
+Considered Long Island's premier sailing race, the Around Long Island Regatta takes place annually toward the end of July, beginning on Thursday afternoon with an exciting new start location in New York Harbor!
+The challenging harbor start sets the boats up heading for the Verrazano Narrows, and out into the Atlantic.
+The Ocean leg runs along Long Island's South shore, Long Beach, Jones Beach, Fire Island, the Hamptons and on to Montauk Point.
+Keeping Long Island to their lefts, some boats choose the shortest distance, due east, hugging the shore, while others opt for deeper water in search of better wind.
+After rounding Montauk Light, sailors must judge wind, tides, and current as they head northwest to Plum Gut, or The Race, where they hopefully have a favorable current flush them into the Long Island Sound, were things really get interesting.
+The final leg is all about reading wind shifts, and working the currents to your advantage, along the North Shore of Long Island or the Southern shore of Connecticut.
+The race ends in beautiful Hempstead Harbor at the end of the Glen Cove breakwater.
+The weekend concludes with the ALIR Awards Ceremony and Beach Party, hosted by the Sea Cliff Yacht Club on Sunday afternoon.
+Trophies are awarded for the first three finishers in each division, with many additional awards for various categories.
+There is always music, food and drink, a welcoming Yacht Club crowd, and great sailing tales...some of which might even be true.